Early in my administrative career, I supervised a pair of teachers who worked closely together.

 As the meeting ended, I promised the teacher I would address the situation right away.

-At the end of the following day (Thursday) I visited the classroom of the negative teacher but noticed she already left to go home.
-The next day (Friday) I went to her classroom only to realize she was home sick.
+The following day, I visited the negative teacher’s classroom but noticed she’d already left to go home.
+I also went to her classroom the next day, only to realize she was home sick.

-The following week was an unusually busy, with many school events and activities planned.
-I kept finding reasons (excuses) why we couldn't meet.
+The following week was unusually busy, with many school events and activities planned.
+I kept finding reasons (excuses) why we couldn’t meet.

 The longer I waited, the more I wanted to avoid the conversation.
-I wasn't looking forward to the reaction the negative teacher would have when I shared the feedback.
-The positive teacher wasn’t lying when she suggested her colleague was intimidating ... we were all intimidated by her!
+I was dreading the negative teacher’s reaction to my feedback.
+The positive teacher wasn’t lying when she suggested her colleague was intimidating … we were all intimidated by her!

 In short, the conversation never happened.

 A month and a half later I heard devastating news: The positive teacher accepted a job in a nearby district.

 Sure enough, her primary reason for leaving was the personality conflict with her co-worker.
 The situation had not gotten any better – only worse – since we talked.

 My heart sunk.
 I had completely failed one of our staff members.
 As a leader, this should have never happened.

 A couple years later, I spoke with the principal at the school where the positive teacher had landed.
 By every indication, she was thriving.
-No only had she assumed leadership roles within the staff, she was perceived as a top teacher in the building.
+Not only had she assumed leadership roles within the staff, she was perceived as a top teacher in the building.

 Talk about pouring salt in the wound.